MOTM · Monitoring & Support

 Write notes as if the person could read them tomorrow — neutral, necessary, and kind.

-Often it’s a small mismatch, not a failure.
+Often it is a small mismatch, not a failure.
 Catch patterns early and correct gently.

 Watch-outs

-If two or more signs persist for 2–3 weeks, schedule a short reset conversation.
+If two or more signs persist over several meetings, schedule a short reset conversation.

 Offer help to mentors, mentees, or both — whoever needs it to keep the relationship healthy.